afnanmmir/AfnansNotes/content/thoughts/BeReal.md

 Additionally, users can start feeling fatigued simply doing the daily post.
 It can become monotonous to users, which will cause people to become bored of the app.
 Relatively soon, BeReal will need to add features to the app that will be new and exciting enough for users to stay.

 # Conclusion
-In conclusion, BeReal is an innovative social media app that can really change the social media landscape, however, if they do not implement new features and strengthen their software infrastructure, they could easily fumble one of the biggest bags ever.
+BeReal is an innovative social media app that can really change the social media landscape, however, if they do not implement new features and strengthen their software infrastructure, they could easily fumble one of the biggest bags ever.